Clay County School District (Georgia)

 The Clay County School District is a public school district in Clay County, Georgia, United States, based in Fort Gaines.
 It serves the communities of Bluffton and Fort Gaines.

 Schools

 The Clay County School District has one elementary school and one middle school.
-In the 2013-2014 school year, a ninth-grade education building was added.
-High school aged students attend 10-12th grade in adjoining Randolph County, Georgia.
+High school aged students attend 9-12th grade in adjoining Randolph County, Georgia or Quitman County, Georgia.